A new inequality about matrix products and a Berger-Wang formula: Introduction

 \begin{teo} For all $d\geq 1$ there exists an integer $N=N(d)\geq 1$ such that, for every field $k$, if $(A_1,\dots,A_N) \in \Nil_{d}^{N}(k)$, then the product $A_{N}\cdots A_{1}$ is zero. \end{teo} The proof of Theorem \ref{nilpotentes} is purely linear algebraic, exploiting the properties of the $n$-exterior power functor.
-This result may be compared with Levitzki's Theorem (see \cite[Thm.
-2.1.7]{raro}), that asserts that for an algebraically closed field $k$, every semigroup $S\subset M_{d}(k)$ of nilpotent matrices is simultaneously triangularizable.
-That is, there is some $B\in \mathit{GL}_{d}(k)$ such that $BAB^{-1}$ is upper triangular with zero diagonal for every $A \in S$.
+This result may be compared with Levitzki's Theorem \cite[Thm.~2.1.7]{raro}, that asserts that for an algebraically closed field $k$, every semigroup $S\subset M_{d}(k)$ of nilpotent matrices is simultaneously triangularizable.
+That is, there is some $B\in \mathrm{GL}_{d}(k)$ such that $BAB^{-1}$ is upper triangular with zero diagonal for every $A \in S$ (compare also with the Burnside-Schur Theorem for semigroups of matrices \cite{mcnaugh}).
 In particular, if $A_1,\dots,A_d\in S$, then the product $A_1 \cdots A_d$ is zero.
-As we show in Subsection \ref{computos}, the optimal $N(d)$ in Theorem \ref{nilpotentes} is in general bigger than $d$.
-Therefore the matrices satisfying the hypothesis of the theorem admit no normal form as simple as in Levitzki's Theorem.
+As we show in Subsection \ref{computos}, the optimal $N(d)$ in Theorem \ref{nilpotentes} is in general larger than $d$, therefore the result presented here does not follow from Levitzki's Theorem nor Burnside-Schur Theorem, and we don't expect to obtain any information about the semigroup generated by $A_1,\dots,A_N$.
+In general, the matrices satisfying the hypothesis of Theorem \ref{nilpotentes} admit no normal form as simple as in Levitzki's Theorem.

 \paragraph{Applications to Ergodic theory.} Let $(X,\mathcal{F},\mu)$ be a probability space, and let $T:X\rightarrow X$ be a measure preserving map.
 By a \textit{linear cocycle} over $X$, we mean a measurable map $A:X\rightarrow M_{d}(k)$ together with the family of maps $A^{n}$ defined by the formula